Deep diving: Gas density and work of breathing

 A high work of breathing means that the diver has correspondingly less reserve capacity to deal with an incident in which high exertion is necessary to rectify a problem, even for a short time.
 For example, a sudden loss of buoyancy may require the diver to fin upwards until the problem can be more efficiently managed.
 If this burst of exertion overwhelms the capacity to eliminate the carbon dioxide that it generates, the diver may be unable to avoid being overwhelmed by hypercapnia.

 Breathing gas can be optimised for low work of breathing by using higher helium fraction and minimum nitrogen, a small amount of which is needed to limit HPNS in the fast descents used by scuba divers to make gas logistics practicable, and keep the in-water decompression requirements manageable.
 Use of rebreathers can help with gas supply logistics, but inherently increases work of breathing as the gas is circulated through the scrubber by the breathing of the diver.
 Use of hydrogen in the mixture is experimental, and while it does improve work of breathing, and appears to reduce HPNS, it can only be used at considerable depth due to explosion risks, so the gas logistics are further complicated.
-Even less data is available on decompressing from exposures to mixtures containing hydroge than trimix and heliox exposures.
+Even less data is available on decompressing from exposures to mixtures containing hydrogen than trimix and heliox exposures.